neptune-ai/scale-examples/utils/migration_tools/from_wandb/README.md

 1. Run `wandb_to_neptune.py`.
 1. Enter the source W&B entity name.
 Leave blank to use your default entity.
 1. Enter the destination Neptune workspace name.
 Leave blank to read from the `NEPTUNE_PROJECT` environment variable.
 1. Enter the number of workers to use to copy the metadata.
-Leave blank to select the   number of workers automatically.
+Leave blank to use a single worker (slower, but more stable).
 1. Enter the W&B projects you want to export as comma-separated values.
 Leave blank to export all projects.
 1. The script will generate run logs in the working directory.
 You can change the directory with `logging.basicConfig()`.
 Live progress bars will also be rendered in the console.
 1. Neptune projects corresponding to the W&B projects will be created with [*private*][docs-project-access] visibility if they don't exist.
 You can change the visibility later from the WebApp once the project has been created, or by updating the `create_project()` function in `copy_project()`.